 - How much thrust / power do you need?

 Thrust is the amount of power the kayak needs to get you through varying depths of water with speed and control.
 Choose the amount of thrust according to the amount of weight and length on the kayak.

 The size of the trolling motor is a significant factor in ensuring you get the correct volume of power to keep the boat moving.
 Select a trolling motor depending on the amount of gear you’re using and the length of the vessel.

-For example, a kayak around 19 feet long will need at least a 36-foot motor.
+For example, a kayak around 19 feet long will need at least a 36 volt motor.
 Likewise, a kayak carrying at least 50 pounds may need at least 12 volts of power.
 Make sure you consult with your supplier to get the best possible size for your saltwater kayak fishing needs.

 - How long a shaft do you need

 Most, or the most easily found, trolling motors are designed for bass or even pontoon boats.
 These will have pretty long shafts.
 You will still want the propeller about 12 inches from the surface of the water, more if you fish in roughish seas.
 There are motors that tilt, which makes it easier in shallow water, or when landing the kayak but these come with added cost.
 As a rule, a little shorter will suit a kayaker better.

 There are three main ways to control the motor.
 Cheaper options will be manual with a tiller, the pricier options will come with a remote control.
 Foot operations are not idea for beginner use in a kayak and are likely to require some modifications.
 They are originally designed for larger boats when standing up is possible.
 If you have the means it is quite nice to have a remote control as an option.